accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 ## Description

 In Reinforcement Learning problem settings, Q-Learning is a kind of Temporal Difference learning(TD Learning) that can be considered as hybrid of Monte Carlo method and Dynamic Programming Method.
 As Monte Carlo method, TD Learning algorithm can learn by experience without model of environment.
-And this learning algorithm is *functionally equivalent* of bootstrap method as Dynamic Programming Method.
+And this learning algorithm is functional extension of bootstrap method as Dynamic Programming Method.

 In this library, Q-Learning can be distinguished into Epsilon Greedy Q-Leanring and Boltzmann Q-Learning.
+These algorithm is functionally equivalent but their structures should be conceptually distinguished.

 Epsilon Greedy Q-Leanring algorithm is a typical off-policy algorithm.
 In this paradigm, *stochastic* searching and *deterministic* searching can coexist by hyperparameter <img src="img/latex/epsilon.gif" /> that is probability that agent searches greedy.
 Greedy searching is *deterministic* in the sense that policy of agent follows the selection that maximizes the Q-Value.